ifebtech/azure-iam-automation/docs/documentation.md

-1. Project Setup and Configuration
+# Project Setup and Configuration
-Objective
+Objective:
 The objective of this project is to automate the setup of secure identity and access controls using Azure CLI and Bash scripting.
 This document explains all configurations, deployment steps, and automation processes, including challenges faced and how they were resolved.

-1.1 Environment Preparation
+## 1.1 Environment Preparation
 Before starting, I prepared my local environment to support Azure automation.
 Tools and Setup: